 Yoast SEO’s content analysis checks the text length of your post.
-For regular posts or pages we advise writing more than 300 words.
+We advise writing more than 300 words for regular posts or pages, while product descriptions should be over 200 words.
 Why is that?
-Well, a higher word count helps Google to better understand what your text is about.
+A higher word count helps Google better understand what your text is about.
 And, generally speaking, Google tends to rank longer articles higher.
-Hold your horses though, we don’t advise just adding content for the sake of it.
-Nobody wants to read badly written lengthy articles.
+Hold your horses, though; we don’t advise just adding content for the sake of it.
+Nobody wants to read poorly written, lengthy articles.
 Quality and user-friendliness still come first!

 Did you get a red or orange bullet because your word count isn’t high enough?
 Read about the text length check here, or jump to the paragraph on how to write high-quality lengthy posts or informative taxonomy archive pages.

-Defining text length is quite obvious: it’s how long your text is.
-But, why does it matter?
-Well, you have a higher chance of ranking in Google if you write long, high-quality blog posts, of 1000 words or more.
-We’ve also experienced this ourselves; we have written quite some articles that are over 2500 words.
-They are cornerstone content and they help our organic traffic grow.
+Defining text length is quite apparent: it’s how long your text is.
+But why does it matter?
+You have a higher chance of ranking in Google if you write long, high-quality blog posts of 1000 words or more.
+We’ve also experienced this ourselves; we have written quite some articles that are over 2500 words — our Shopify SEO ultimate guide almost hit 9000!
+They are cornerstone content, and they help our organic traffic grow.
 Here’s how long articles contribute to SEO:

 Also, if a page consists of few words, Google is more likely to think of it as thin content.
 All search engines want to provide the best answers to the queries people have.
 Thin content is less likely to offer a complete answer and satisfy the needs of the public.
 Consequently, it will probably not rank very high.

 The same goes for product pages and product descriptions in your Shopify or WooCommerce online store.
 While these don’t have to be as long as a blog post, it is a good idea to make them as long as necessary.

 What does Yoast SEO check?

 The text length check in Yoast SEO